International Baseball Board: History

 The first international match between England and Wales was held in 1908, the first women's international match between England and Wales took place in 1926.
 In 1918 England took on Canada.
 In July 1921 there were efforts for the establishment of a National Baseball Council, where members of the English Baseball Association and South Wales Baseball Association met to discuss the formation of the new governing body.
 The IBB was finally established in 1927.
 One of the first acts of the IBB was to rule on the legality of a player being capped by two different nations.
 Jim Sullivan was born in Wales and played both rugby league and rugby union.
 Having turned professional with Wigan, Jim was selected for England's British baseball team in 1928.
 The IBB ruled that this cap was illegal, as Jim had already been capped by Wales in 1921.
 Amazingly Sullivan crossed to the American code of baseball in the mid 1930's, for Manchester Blue Sox and Greenfield Giants.

 By 1960 the IBB was the leading body with responsibility for any changes to the rules first developed by the EBA, and in 1960 schools in England, who had still continued to use smaller bowling box dimensions and other peculiarities, adopted IBB regulations.
-In 1989 the IBB faced a crises, when reserves of the long used worsted Webber ball were exhausted, following the manufacturer, John Jaques of London, ceasing production.
+In 1989 the IBB faced a crisis, when reserves of the long used worsted Webber ball were exhausted, following the manufacturer, John Jaques of London, ceasing production.